 Our programs are backed by The Association to Advance Collegiate Schools of Business (AACSB), which is the gold standard of business school accreditation.
 Less than 5 percent of all business schools worldwide have been bestowed this hallmark of excellence.

 Learn More About Our Online Business Programs

-Complete Your Business Degree Online: Students can complete their upper-level bachelor's degree requirements in UB's B.S. in Business Administration for both the General Business Specialization and the Accounting Concentration, fully online.
-The program is designed specifically for students who lead busy lives or live and work far from UB's Baltimore campus.
+Complete Your Business Degree Online: Students can complete their upper-level bachelor's degree requirements in UBalt's B.S. in Business Administration for both the General Business Specialization and the Accounting Concentration, fully online.
+The program is designed specifically for students who lead busy lives or live and work far from UBalt's Baltimore campus.
 Don’t worry: If you change your mind and want to take a class on campus, you have the flexibility to do so.

 Online Summer School Offerings: We run summer session courses for our undergraduate students and welcome visiting students to study with our current business students.
 It is a great way to stay on track.

 Online MBA: Choose one of four fully online specializations: Data Analytics; Finance; Leadership; and Marketing.
 You can also choose the Custom option to build your own specialization based on your career goals.
 This is a 36-48 credit fully online program, including a Capstone.

 Online M.S. in Accounting and Business Advisory Services: When you choose the Master's of Science in Accounting and Business Advisory Services program you'll go beyond just accounting—you'll build your knowledge in areas of finance and information systems, too.
 This is a 30-42 credit flexible program that includes 30 credits of coursework plus a maximum of 12 credits of foundation coursework for students with an undergraduate degree not in business or accounting.